CallanMcNulty/Q-and-A/README.md

 #### By Callan McNulty

 This web app will allow users to post their questions and post answers to other users questions.
+When answers are posted, users may vote answers either up or down, with the most upvoted answers displaying first.
+Users may also browse questions by category, and save questions they want to revisit to a list of favorites for easier access.
 Functionality for updating and deleting questions is also present.

 ## Prerequisites